Library Instruction

 Read these instructions first:

 Please plan to spend approximately one hour and complete all sections of this tutorial, including the quiz.
-Note: work cannot be saved, so you must complete the tutorial within the same hour that you begin.
+Note: work cannot be saved, so you must allow time to complete the tutorial.

 The tutorial has four sections: Getting Started; Using Research Tools; Evaluating Information Sources; Citing Sources & Avoiding Plagiarism.
 Each section is 2-3 page long and may contain short videos to watch.